Granny Pods – The Complete Guide to Granny Pods (ADUs) for Seniors: Making Smart Housing Decisions in 2026

 If You Need Emergency Help

-- Health emergency: Call 911 or your local emergency services
+Immediate safety or medical emergency: Call 911 (or your local emergency number).

 For classes, meals, and community, find nearby senior centers in your state.